 Speak the language of benefit

-An effective SMS is the one that makes recipient do the desired action, e.g. filling the application form, clicking the shortened link or passes the message (about the delivery, shopping confirmation).
+An effective SMS is the one that makes the recipient do the desired action, e.g. filling out the application form, clicking the shortened link or passing the message (about the delivery, shopping confirmation).

 To make sure that you are understood properly, forget about the metaphors and hyperboles as they can only cause the opposite effect.
-A great message is the one that puts the specific image of your brand in the recipients’ mind.
+A great message is one that puts the specific image of your brand in the recipients’ minds.
 Instead of the very long and confusing message, try to focus on the real value and singular goal.
 Make sure to also use a logo creator to make and add a professional logo to your all messages.

 Final thought: know your customer